FhenixProtocol/fhenix-docs/docs/devdocs/FhenixJS/Encryption.md

 The returned types from the encrypt function will be of the type `EncryptedUint8`, `EncryptedUint16` or `EncryptedUint32` (or 64/128/256 etc.) depending on the type you specified.

-The `EncryptedUint` type sound scary, but are actually pretty simple.
+The `EncryptedUint` types sound scary, but are actually pretty simple.
 It's just a

 ```typescript
 export interface EncryptedNumber {